-SNMP in ACI: Configuration and Verification
+SNMP in ACI (v6.x): Configuration Steps and Verification

 SNMP in ACI Overview